ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 # Security Considerations {#Security}

-Implementations MUST NOT assume that UUIDs are hard to guess.
+Implementations SHOULD NOT assume that UUIDs are hard to guess.
 Foe example, they MUST NOT be used as security capabilities (identifiers whose mere possession grants access).
 Discovery of predictablity in a random number source will